3mcd/javelin/docs-src/content/ecs/filtering.md

 ### Custom Filters

 You can create a custom filter with the `createComponentFilter` function.
+Custom filters can clean up logic within your systems and facilitate code re-use, although they may be slightly less performant than embedding the logic directly inside the system.

 ```typescript
 import { createComponentFilter } from "@javelin/ecs"